-Radiation therapy (also known as radiotherapy) uses targeted, high-energy X-rays to kill cancer cells.
+Radiation therapy (also called radiotherapy) typically uses targeted, high-energy X-rays to kill cancer cells.
 The goal of radiation therapy is to kill any cancer that might be left in or around the breast after surgery.

-Radiation therapy after surgery is an option for most women who have:
+Radiation therapy is an option for most women who have:

 Radiation therapy is often given to women who are treated with lumpectomy (also called breast conserving surgery) for DCIS.